tomverbeure/racal1992/README.md

 * There's a buffer in the instrument in which values get written whenever there's a new measurement.
+* *all* messages read from instrument are 21 bytes long.
+No exceptions.
 * When you issue a command that requests data back, the buffer gets cleared.